debbuild/debbuild-macros/README.md

 The systemd macros are derived from macros shipped with systemd, and thus are licensed under the GNU Lesser General Public License, version 2.1 (or any later version, at your choice).

+The meson macros are derived from macros shipped with meson, and thus are licensed under the Apache Software License, version 2.0.